Sugar Feeds Thyroid

 “Over the last half century in the United States, dietary LA [linoleic acid] intake has greatly increased as dietary fat sources have shifted toward polyunsaturated seed oils such as soybean oil…adipose tissue LA has increased by 136%…” (Guyenet SJ, et al., 2015)

 Environmental carcinogens – including radiation as well as toxic (and estrogenic) chemicals and poisons – have become ubiquitous.
-These factors in combination with a very large increase in consumption of the polyunsaturated fats (and the addition of numerous other poisonous ingredients added to foods) and exposure to many other lifestyle stressors are the most likely factors causing the rising incidence of cancer and related degenerative diseases.
+These factors, in combination with a very large increase in consumption of the polyunsaturated fats (and the addition of numerous other poisonous ingredients added to foods), and exposure to many other lifestyle stressors, are some of the most likely factors to be causing the rising incidence of cancer and related degenerative diseases.

-From a genuinely biological perspective it looks like sugar restriction not only does not protect against cancer, but instead can speed up its development, encourage its growth and worsen outcomes.
+Although I’m not a doctor (and none of this is intended as medical advice), from a genuinely biological perspective, it looks like sugar restriction not only does not protect against cancer, but instead can speed up its development, encourage its growth, and worsen outcomes.

 “Altered cellular metabolism is a hallmark of cancer…exosomes act as a source of metabolite cargo carrying lactate, acetate, amino acids, TCA cycle intermediates, and lipids; and these metabolites are utilized by recipient cancer cells for proliferation…” (Hongyun Zhao, et al., 2016)

-A diet limiting overall fat intake, and including sufficient protein (from skim milk and gelatin) as well as plenty of sugar from sweet, ripe, juicy fruits, fruit juice, honey and white sugar, is one reasonable approach to lowering exposure to cortisol, polyunsaturated free fatty acids, lactate, harmful amino acids as well as other inflammatory substances, and might one day be accepted as being an important part of a scientifically rational approach to protection from the spread of cancer and related diseases.
+A diet limiting overall fat intake, and including sufficient protein (from skim milk and gelatin) as well as plenty of sugar from sweet, ripe, juicy fruits, fruit juice, honey and white sugar, is one reasonable approach to lowering exposure to cortisol, polyunsaturated free fatty acids, lactate, harmful amino acids, as well as other inflammatory substances, and might one day be popularly accepted, as being an important part of a scientifically rational approach to protection, from the spread of cancer and related diseases.

 “Lifestyle factors, including diet, play an important role in the survival of cancer patients…we show that a high-fat ketogenic diet…enhanced tumor growth potential…providing insights into the design of conceptualized “precision diets” that may prevent or delay tumor progression…” (Siyuan Xia, et al., 2017)